 Whether there are any restrictions applicable to a change of control will be determined under the terms of the licence.
 For example, the model clauses for coal licences issued by the Coal Authority require the licensee to notify the Coal Authority of any change of control of the licensee.
-Such notification will contain the details of the financial standing and controlling persons of the intended transferee, the experience and expertise of the transferee and its controlling persons, as well as the proposals of the transferee with regard to the carrying out of future coal mining operations within the licensed area.
+Such notification will contain the details of the financial standing and controlling persons of the intended transferee, the experience and expertise of the transferee and its controlling persons, as well as the proposals of the transferee with regard to the carrying out of future coal-mining operations within the licensed area.
 On receipt of the notification, the Coal Authority may impose such conditions as it thinks fit to ensure that the terms of the licence will be complied with.

 If certain turnover/share-of-supply thresholds are exceeded, the acquisition of a mining company will be caught by the UK's general merger control regime and may be reviewed by the UK's CMA which has, in the wake of Brexit, inherited the European Commission's role in investigating mergers that may impact the UK's national interest, whereas previously it could not assume cases already under EU review.
-If the proposed acquisition raises any national security concerns, a national security assessment may also be undertaken at this stage, although as noted in question 2.1 above, the mining sector is not specifically referenced in the UK's public interest interventions regime and is not listed as a sensitive sector in the National Security and Investment Act 2021 or the amendments to the Enterprise Act 2002.
-Consequently, transactions in respect of purely mining companies, as a rule, seem unlikely to raise such concerns under the FDI regime.
+If the proposed acquisition raises any national security concerns, a national security assessment may also be undertaken at this stage.
+Please note the answer question 2.1 above, regarding the context of the proposal to include "Critical Minerals" as a new subsection of the NSIA Regulations.